 Being THE ONLY contractor (that does a thing) is better than being lumped into a group of THE BEST contractors.

-Here are three reason why you want to differentiate your services:
+Here are three reasons why you want to differentiate your services:

 1. You will stand out.
 Doing what everyone else does makes you blend in.